Nasal washes for children

 No.

-Nasal discharge is a discharge that is released from the mucous membranes of the nose as a reaction to a certain stimulus, in children it is mostly viruses and in older people it can also be from an allergic origin (find out more about allergic rhinitis in the link here).
+Nasal discharge is released from the mucous membranes of the nose as a reaction to a certain stimulus.
+In children, this is mostly caused by viruses, and in older individuals, it can also result from allergies (find out more about allergic rhinitis in the link here).

 So, does it make sense to try and stop nasal discharge?

 Yes.
-If there was a good and real medication for snot in babies and children, then of course we would all be better off without nasal discharge.
+If there were a good and effective medication for snot in babies and children, then of course we would all be better off without nasal discharge.

-But I am not sure whether such a medication exists.
-Especially not in babies under the age of two.
+But I’m not sure such a medication exists — especially not for babies under the age of two.

 So, does it make sense to try and pull the discharge out of the nose, or in other words, to perform nasal washes?

-If there was a tool that could pull the discharge out, without causing any discomfort or complications, and could bring about a stable change in the child’s discharge (in such a way that it wouldn’t all reaccumulate within five minutes), then great.
+If there were a tool that could pull the discharge out without causing any discomfort or complications—and could bring about a stable change in the child’s discharge (in such a way that it wouldn’t all reaccumulate within five minutes)—then great.

 Excellent – then nasal washes are a good thing, right?

 Wait, be patient my friends.
-Continuing reading below.
+Continue reading below.

 What are nasal washes and what is a sinus flush?

-Nasal wash – the use of a specific type of pump that simple pulls the discharge out of the child’s nose.
+Nasal wash – the use of a specific type of pump that simply pulls the discharge out of the child’s nose.
 This is typically used in babies with blocked noses.

-Sinus flush/nasal irrigation – many people do this on different age groups and the idea is to push water into one nostril (usually salt water) and pull it out from the other.
-Some of these pumps require the parents’ mouth to do the sucking so that the discharge collects in a small cup.
+Sinus flush/nasal irrigation – many people do this for different age groups, and the idea is to push water (usually salt water) into one nostril and have it come out the other.
+Some of these pumps require the parent’s mouth to create suction so that the discharge collects in a small cup.

 So, what is so bad about these nasal washes?

-1. It simply doesn’t help – even if it feels like you’ve cleared the baby’s nose for five minutes (which I agree can be a blessing), you have provoked the mucous membrane even more in a way that causes it to produce 7 times as much mucous in the next few minutes.
-There is no medical literature to provide evidence that this is helpful in babies or children.
+1. It simply doesn’t help – even if it feels like you’ve cleared the baby’s nose for five minutes (which I agree can be a relief), you’ve actually provoked the mucous membrane to produce even more mucus—up to seven times as much—in the next few minutes.
+There is no medical literature supporting the effectiveness of nasal washes in babies or children.

-3. Introduction of infections – the pumps that you use, whether they are the regular pumps or those that suck out air, are not sterile.
-The tube that you insert into your child’s nose is also not sterile.
-And therefore, as an extension of the previous clause, you are actually simply introducing viruses/bacteria/fungi into the child’s nose.
-This can lead to infection.
-This has happened in the past.
+3. Introduction of infections – the pumps you use, whether manual or vacuum-based, are not sterile.
+The tubes inserted into your child’s nose are also not sterile.
+So, as a result, you’re potentially introducing viruses, bacteria, or fungi into the child’s nasal passages.
+Yes, this has led to infections in the past.

 So, what is the difference between this and the suction that is done on babies in the hospital – isn’t it the same thing?

-The suction that we sometimes perform on little babies in the hospital is done through a suction pump that is connected to the wall, and does not require anyone’s mouth to suck.
-The tube we use is sterile.
+The suction we sometimes perform on babies in the hospital is done using a suction pump that is connected to the wall and does not require anyone’s mouth.
+The tube used is sterile, and the procedure is carried out by experienced nurses.

-And I’ll tell you a secret, I’m not sure whether that procedure is helpful either, but it is custom to perform it.
+And I’ll tell you a secret: I’m not even sure that hospital suction is helpful either, but it is a common practice.

-When you perform it, you injure the mucous membrane of the nose and you introduce infections into the area that is not helpful for the child at all.
+When you perform a nasal wash, you may injure the mucous membrane of the nose and introduce infections into an area that is already sensitive.
+It simply doesn’t help your child in a meaningful or lasting way.

 But my neighbour’s aunt swears that she does it to her child every time they have a runny nose and that it works wonders?

-I am aware of the videos on social media about the child that underwent a wash and was able to breathe again after suffering from nasal discharge for five years.
+I am aware of the videos on social media about children who had nasal washes and could suddenly breathe after five years of suffering from nasal discharge.

-I also saw that viral video of the Japanese mom that splashed holy water into one of her baby’s nostrils and got tons of nasty discharge from the other.
+I also saw that viral video of the Japanese mom who splashed holy water into one of her baby’s nostrils and got tons of nasty discharge out of the other.

-I know that people on social media will say that I know nothing and that sinus washes are life.
+I know that people on social media will say I know nothing and that sinus washes are a miracle.

-And I am also aware of how difficult it is for pediatricians to sit in front of parents that haven’t slept all night and say “there’s nothing for us to offer”.
+And I understand how difficult it is for pediatricians to sit in front of parents who haven’t slept all night and say, “There’s nothing we can offer.”

 But please, don’t do this to your child.